harmon25/node_ssr/README.md

 // starts local http service to perform Node SSR const startService = require("elixir-node-ssr");
-// a render function that takes a component name + props and returns a json response const render = (componentName, props = {}) => {
+// a render function that takes a component name + props and returns a json response
+// this should include rendered html as markup, and whatever else you like that can be serialized to JSON const render = (componentName, props = {}) => {
-  return {markup: "SOME JS GENERATED MARKUP", extra: {}, error: null}
+  return {markup: "<h1>Hi From NodeJS</h1>", extra: {}, error: null}
 }
 const opts = {
   debug: false,
 };

-// starts listening on a random tcp port for render requests startService(render, opts);
+// service is forked by nodejs and runs one master, and N workers based on the `:count` optional application env option.
+// if nil count is supplied runs as many workers as CPU cores. startService(render, opts);
 ```